tmobile/magtape/docs/policies.md

 This policy enforces that a nodePort configured in a Service falls within the nodePort range that is defined in the corresponding namespace annotation.

 NodePorts are used as a way to expose a Service external to a cluster.
-Since NodePorts are a finite resource, this policy aims to control NodePort usage via an allow list model using annotation on a Namespace to designate the allowable NodePort values/range.
+Since NodePorts are a finite resource, this policy aims to control NodePort usage via an allow list model using an annotation on a Namespace to designate the allowable NodePort values/range.

 The configuration should follow these recommended rules:

 The nodePort range annotation can be a single number, numbers separated by commas, a range split with a hyphen, or a combination of the three
-The nodePort annotation on the namespace should be "k8s.t-mobile.com/nodeportRange" Set the annotation to "na" if no nodePort range will to be set, that is seen as an exceptional value
+The nodePort annotation on the namespace should be "k8s.t-mobile.com/nodeportRange" Set the annotation to "na" if no nodePort range will to be set, that is seen as an exception value

 Read more about NodePorts in the [official Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types)